quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part80_9.7_FFT_Assessm.md

 ---
 #### Wavelet Transform Example
-To understand how to use these wavelets for analysis, consider the signal \( y(t) \).
+To understand how to use these wavelets for analysis, consider the signal $y(t)$.
 The goal is to decompose this signal into its constituent wavelets.

 Background context: Each wavelet will be centered at a different time point and will provide information about the frequency content of the signal at that specific time.

 :p How do we apply wavelets to analyze the given signal?
 ??x
-We use wavelets to decompose the signal \( y(t) \) into its constituent parts by translating and scaling each mother wavelet.
+We use wavelets to decompose the signal $y(t)$ into its constituent parts by translating and scaling each mother wavelet.
 This allows us to get both frequency and time information for different segments of the signal.

 For example, using a Morlet wavelet:
 - Translate it across the entire range of the signal.